MengAiDev/html-to-markdown/README.md

 # html-to-markdown

 A Python package for converting HTML to Markdown.
+Faster than `html2text` when processing large HTML files.
+See benchmark results below.

 ## Installation